Larry Little: Coaching

 He also served as head football coach of his alma mater, from 1983 to 1991, winning Mid-Eastern Athletic Conference championships in 1984 and 1988.
 He was head coach at North Carolina Central University (NCCU) from 1993 to 1998.
 At least four of his NCCU players, Shawn Gibbs, Adrian Jones, Trei Oliver, and Dawson Odums went on to become college football coaches.
 In addition, Little served as head coach of the Ohio Glory of the World League of American Football (which eventually became the now-defunct NFL Europe), for one year.
+His last head coaching job was with the Miami Morays of the National Indoor Football League in 2005.

 Legacy and honors

 In 1993, Little was inducted into the Pro Football Hall of Fame, with the NFL's all-time winning coach Don Shula as his presenter.
 In 2013, he was inducted into Black College Football Hall of Fame.
 He has also been inducted into the Florida Black Colleges Football Hall of Fame, and the Bob Hayes Hall of Fame (2019).
 In 1978, he was inducted into the Florida Sports Hall of Fame.

 On December 16, 1993, Little was added to the Miami Dolphins Honor Roll.
 In 2011, Little was among the inaugural class entering the Miami Dolphins Walk of Fame.

 In 1999, he was ranked number 79 on The Sporting News list of the 100 Greatest Football Players.

 Miami's City Commission honored Little by naming a street after him.